 Three main benefits of laser treatment for varicose veins:

 - Return to your normal daily routines quickly.

 Laser Treatment Procedure

-The consultant begins by using a portable ultrasound to mark the end of the vein in the groin as well the most appropriate position to make an incision.
+The consultant begins by using a portable ultrasound to mark the end of the vein in the groin and the most appropriate position to make an incision.
 The consultant will consequently make a small incision at the lower end.
-A thin tube (catheter) into the main superficial vein on the inside of the thigh through a small skin incision over the inside of the knee.
-The procedure is performed with the patient awake and a local anaesthetic is used to numb the leg.
+A thin tube (catheter) is inserted into the main superficial vein on the inside of the thigh through a small skin incision over the inside of the knee.
+The procedure is performed with the patient awake, and a local anaesthetic is used to numb the leg.
 The catheter is passed up the vein to the point of connection with the deep vein at the groin.

 Immediately after the procedure, you can feel tightness in all the affected areas, especially in your legs, and all of them may be bruised and painful.
 This is normal and temporary.